Nursing Job in Uk

 - Qualified RGN (Band 5): 25 Lakhs~ 30 Lakhs /yearly

-Benefits for Nurses in the UK:
+Benefits for Nursing job in the United Kingdom:

 - The spouse will be provided a work permit visa.